Call Now Request FREE consultation - 1866-758-4529

 About Punitive Damages After A Trucking Accident

-Punitive or “exemplary” damages are not compensation for actual loss but rather, a deterrent to prevent others from dangerous actions that endanger our community.
+Punitive or “exemplary” damages are not compensation for actual loss but a deterrent to prevent others from dangerous actions that endanger our community.

-It is when the trucking company or the truck driver has knowingly jeopardized the public that punitive damages may be appropriate.
-Momentary thoughtlessness or neglect such as running a red light or speeding generally do not rise to the level necessary for a jury to consider punitive damages in Texas.
+Punitive damages may be appropriate when the trucking company or the truck driver knowingly jeopardizes the public.
+Momentary thoughtlessness or neglect, such as running a red light or speeding, generally does not rise to the level necessary for a jury to consider punitive damages in Texas.

 However, in many cases, the possibility of punitive damages can be an essential tool for an experienced punitive damage truck accident attorney.
 Each case must be evaluated independently.